 The 9 Best Travel Shoes for Men 2019

-We like versatility in shoes, especially considering the futility of packing several shoes for a trip.
-Scarpa’s Men’s Margaritas are at least a couple of shoes in one; they’re good for hitting the trails and strolling along the often unpredictable terrain of nature, while working just as well for traveling city streets.
+We like versatility in shoes, especially considering the futility of packing several pairs of shoes for a trip.
+Scarpa’s Men’s Margaritas are at least a couple of shoes in one: they’re good for hitting the trails and strolling along the often unpredictable terrain of nature, all while working just as well for traveling city streets.

-The Scarpa Margarita has a lot of features we like which make it a strong selection for our list of the best travel shoes for men.
-The upper consists of high-grade suede that’s stylish and durable, and also has a polyester lining that dries quickly and helps keep your foot dry in warmer climates.
+The Scarpa Margarita has a lot of features we like, which makes it a strong selection for our list of the best travel shoes for men.
+The upper consists of high-grade suede that’s stylish and durable and also has a polyester lining that dries quickly and helps keep your foot dry in warmer climates.

 Another one of the Margarita’s worthy features is its Vibram Globe Grip sole.
-Manufactured by a company in the U.S., Vibram soles are the traction-of-choice for a variety of outdoor shoes found around the world.
-And there’s no reason that a slippery sidewalk should bring you down, literally.
+Manufactured by the U.S., Vibram’s soles are the traction-of-choice for a variety of outdoor shoes found around the world.
+There’s no reason that a slippery sidewalk should bring you down – literally.

 - Excellent stability and traction